ithirzty/bah-graphics/README.md

 #### uiBox
 A container element that can be overflowed and scrolled.
+This is the only element that has scrollbars.

 Fields:
 - `.backdrop: function(uiBox*, ui*)` callback called before drawing its children.
 This is used for drawing a backdrop inside the box or changing its size...